kkinder/puepy-docs/Writerside/topics/Installation.md

 ## Client-side installation

-Although PuePy is [available on pypi](https://pypi.org), because PuePy is intended primarily as a client-side framework, "installation" will usually amount to including code your local web server, a CDN, or both.
+Although PuePy is [available on pypi](https://pypi.org), because PuePy is intended primarily as a client-side framework, "installation" is best achieved by downloading the wheel file and including it in your pyscript `packages` configuration.

-The current preferred installation method is to use PyScript from a CDN and a minimal zip of code containing only the runtime PuePy code.
 A simple first project (with no web server) would be:

 - `index.html` (index.html file)
 - `pyscript.json` (pyscript config file)
 - `hello.py` (Hello World code)
-- `puepy-bundle.zip` (PuePy runtime)
+- `puepy-0.3.0-py3-none-any.whl` (PuePy wheel file)

 The runtime file would contain only the files needed to actually execute PuePy code; no tests or other files.
 Runtime zips are available in each release's notes on GitHub.